Ha (song)

 "Ha" is a 1998 single by rapper Juvenile, from his third album 400 Degreez.
 It was produced by Mannie Fresh.
 This song, along with Juvenile's "Back That Azz Up" and B.G.'s "Bling Bling" was responsible for taking Cash Money Records from a small local label in New Orleans to the pop mainstream.
 The song is notable for its unique style of rapping, with every line except the chorus ending with "ha".
-The chorus to the song interpolates a line taken from the earlier Juvenile single "Solja Rags".
+The chorus to the song includes a line taken from the earlier Juvenile single "Solja Rags".

 Music video

-The music video (directed by Marc Klasfeld was shot in September 1998 in the Magnolia Projects in New Orleans, Louisiana.
+The music video (directed by Marc Klasfeld was shot in April 1998 in the Magnolia Projects in New Orleans, Louisiana.
 It shows different highlights of ghetto life.
-B.G., The Big Tymers, Lil Wayne & Turk all appear in the video.
+B.G., Big Tymers, Lil Wayne & Turk all appear in the video.

 Charts

 "Ha" peaked at number 16 on the Billboard Hot R&B/Hip-Hop Singles & Tracks chart and number 68 on the Billboard Hot 100.